backslashart/backslashart.org/_pages/microgrants-faq.md

 Q: I just got the good news! :) How do I get my money?

-A: You will receive the Microgrant shortly through your student bursar account.
+A: You will receive the Microgrant in roughly 2 weeks as a deposit in your student bursar account.

 \*\*\*